p5videoKit/IM-Screens-2026-03-itp/weeks/02_code.md

 - update your wiki page with notes on your experience

 - add a link to your sketch on the [wiki home page](https://github.com/p5videoKit/IM-Screens-2026-03-itp/wiki#week-02-homework)
-- you can work locally in a from a github repo (recommend), but still make a copy of sketch in p5js editor for link above
+- you can work locally in your github repo (recommend), but still make a copy of sketch in p5js editor for link above

 - enter any questions or notes on your wiki page
 - you can use your prefered blogging tool for extensive notes